pahurlocker/pose-estimation/README.md

 ## Overview

+This application performs multi-person 2D human pose estimation on video streams using a pre-trained human pose estimation model that is deployed with the OpenVINO toolkit.
+The model identifies up to 18 points: ears, eyes, nose, neck, shoulders, elbows, wrists, hips, knees, and ankles.
+The results of the pose estimation prediction are rendered in the application in real-time on a camera feed or pre-recorded video.
+In addition to the pose estimation, the inference time, number of people in the video, and the order of inference for each person are overlaid on the video.

-This application performs human pose estimation on a video stream using pre-trained human pose estimation models with the OpenVINO library.
-It can be run on a CPU or the Intel Neural Compute Stick 2 via the command line or a Flask-based web application.
+People entering and exiting the video feed are saved in a database as a series of events that can be accessed via a JSON API.
+The application can be run on a CPU, GPU, or the Intel Neural Compute Stick 2 via the command line or a Flask-based web application.
+The web-based interface allows end users to toggle between a real-time camera feed and a pre-recorded demo video.

+### Human Pose Estimation Model

+The model is a multi-person 2D pose estimation network that uses a tuned MobileNet V1 as the feature extractor.
+The model is based on the OpenPose approach and was originally built using the Caffe framework.
+OpenPose is the first real-time model to jointly detect multiple body parts.
+The model has two outputs, PAF and a keypoint heatmap.
+The coordinates in the heatmap are scaled and used for the pose overlay frame by frame.

 ## Setup